Do Go On - 360 - Alan Turing & The Enigma

 Babby.

-I've never heard that since,
+I've never heard that since.

-and a pretty strange thing to call something you eat i don't know if you get
+And a pretty strange thing to call something you eat.

-is better oh my god i'm finding reading very hard early in this section of the show.
+I'm finding reading very hard early in this section of the show and I got about to do a lot of reading.

+Dave, what are your thoughts there?
+Babby.
+Babby.
 I mean, is there a link so I can see an image of it?

+hair.
+Yeah, that's not as appealing.
+Not sure about that.
 He heard it, but he did not believe it.

-You have to pay $8, put in your credit card details.
+Put in your credit card details.

-I think there's a database error.
+There's a database error.

-This is good podcasting, I reckon.
+This is a good podcasting, I reckon.

 Yeah, this is fun.